 Publication Vox explain how the group began innocently in the late 90’s.
-Men and teenage boys sharing their romantic woes.
+Online, men and teenage boys shared their romantic woes.
 A “welcoming place” where men asked for dating advice and female members shared their tips.
-Today, incels are predominantly angry men who log on forums to blame females for a lack of sex and attention.
+Today, incels seem to be predominantly angry men who log on forums to blame females for a lack of sex and attention.
 I explored a few of these forums.
 Here’s what I found:

 - Stories of women cheating and hurting innocent men who believe in the “good nature of women”.

-- Women who block men on WhatsApp after realising the true appearance of the guys messaging them.
-These women (as one member wrote) are “shallow wh*res”.
+- Women who block men on WhatsApp, after realising the true appearance of the guys messaging them.
+These women (as one member wrote) are “shallow whores”.